cyril42e/ephemeris/README.md

 For clarity, the target timezone is displayed at the top, along with its corresponding UTC offset and its offset compared with the local (i.e. browser) timezone.

-For the Moon and planets, only the rise time is guaranteed to be the requested day, transit and set time may be the following day.
+Only the transit time is guaranteed to be the requested day.
+The rise and set time may be the day before or after, or even multiple days before or after in some cases.
+When the object is visible at one moment during the day (especially at transit), the previous rise and the following set are displayed.
+When the object is never visible during the day, the previous set and the following rise are displayed.
+When an event does not happen during the requested day, the day offset is displayed after the corresponding time.
+When this offset is larger than 300 days in the past, then '<<<' is displayed, or '>>>' in the future.

 Note that time and dates always respect ISO conventions (24 hours, year-month-day).